yessica-s/PatternAnalysis-2025/recognition/oasis_unet_s4809289/README.md

 ## Implementation

-This model implements an Improved UNet model.
+This model implements an Improved UNet architecture.
 This model aims to take the images of brain scans and extract features from them via an Encoder.
-From there, these layers and features are attempted to be recreated by the model in order to predict an accurate brain tissue mask.
-Finally, the model produces a 2D segmentation map to represent the predicted different features of the brain.
+From there, these layers and features are attempted to be recreated by the model's Decoder in order to predict an accurate brain tissue mask.
+As such, the model attempts to produce a 2D segmentation map to represent the predicted different features and regions of the brain.

-The Improved UNet is different from the Simple UNet model in the following main ways:
+This implementation of the Improved UNet architecture is different from the Simple UNet architecture in the following main ways:
 * LeakyReLU activation function used over ReLU
 * Batch Normalization after all convolutional layers
+* Dropout rate of 0.3
+* Dice Loss

 #### Data Preprocessing